 The Stash Investment Portfolios

-One thing that we really liked about Stash was the investment portfolio setup.
+One thing that I really liked about Stash was the investment portfolio setup.
 Rather than giving the investor the huge, complicated task of choosing individual companies, funds are organized into categories that will help investors to personalize their investments without being forced to take part in the time-consuming, bogged-down process of selecting specific organizations or funds to invest in.

 Here are just two examples of portfolios that you can choose from on Stash.